joelberkeley/spidr/tutorials/Dependently-Typed Tensors.md

 ## What are dependent types?

-Let's explore an example dependent types relevant to spidr (for a more general introduction to dependent types, we recommend this [talk](https://www.youtube.com/watch?v=mOtKD7ml0NU), this [tutorial](https://github.com/stefan-hoeck/idris2-tutorial) and this [book](https://www.manning.com/books/type-driven-development-with-idris)).
+Let's explore an example of dependent types relevant to spidr (for a more general introduction to dependent types, we recommend this [talk](https://www.youtube.com/watch?v=mOtKD7ml0NU), this [tutorial](https://github.com/stefan-hoeck/idris2-tutorial) and this [book](https://www.manning.com/books/type-driven-development-with-idris)).
 A `List Int` is a list of integers.
 These are representable in any language from C++ to Swift.
 It's not a dependent type, and it can have any number of elements
 <!-- idris
 import Data.Vect
 -->